saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-20-saltstack-overview.md

 - interface with pillar or grains data
 - call execution modules or custom execution modules

 The idea is that the execution module is a low level function that accomplishes a single task.
 The custom state is something that can be used to call different execution modules while putting in additional logic.
-In the end though, you are free to use it to perform whatever you want.
+In the end though, you are free to use it the way you want.

 One thing to keep in mind is that unlike (custom-) execution modules, custom state functions cannot be called directly from the CLI.